The Fiat Panda. First appearing on the scene in 1980, it’s come a long way since then.

 Fiat Panda Pop

 First up is the classic Fiat Panda Pop.
 The latest version to hit the market hasn’t lost any charm of its predecessors either, with the characteristic round cubic look retained inside and out.

 Longer, wider and taller, the Panda is more spacious than ever.
 However, it’s certainly basic.
 So, if you’re looking for frills, turn away now.

 But there’s beauty in the Fiat Panda Pop’s simplicity.
 And there’s space – so much space.

 The practical, roomy interior utilises every single part of the car and more besides.
 By growing in height, there’s more room for storage compartments and an impressive 870-litre boot with the seats down.

 However, with them up, taller adults may struggle to get comfy in the back, although it’s still impressive for a city car.

 But if you’re looking for all-singing, all-dancing tech, you’ll be disappointed.
 In truth, the Panda couldn’t boast a plush, futuristic interior.
 It’s not in its nature.

 What it can shout about, though, is a user-friendly interface.
 With chunky “squircle” buttons, knobs and dials, a high-mounted gear lever, quality-feel switchgear and stalk controls and the mouse-shaped handbrake lever, the car has a lovely tactile touch.

-In the Pop, the 1.2 petrol entry-level model is the most affordable in the range, followed by the 1.0-litre mild-hybrid – designed to save you on fuel, running costs and, of course, help environmentally.
+In the Pop, the 1.2 petrol entry-level trim is the most affordable in the range, followed by the 1.0-litre mild-hybrid – designed to save you on fuel, running costs and, of course, help environmentally.